NazmusSayad/public-blogs/software-development-bangladesh/README.md

-# Software Development in Bangladesh is so demotivating
+# Software Development in Bangladesh is demotivating

 ## What's wrong?